Ten student-athletes earned all-IAC honors for their work on the field, pitch, track, course and court.

 You will walk across campus to the Lower School art studio in Torrey Hall to draw, paint and sculpt.
-And you will get to display your skills in the annual Lower School Art Competition and All-School Art Show, where your works hang in Landon’s Landow Gallery next to those of Middle and Upper School boys.
+And you will get to display your skills in the annual Lower School Art Show and All-School Art Show, where your works hang in Landon’s Landow Gallery next to those of Middle and Upper School boys.

 Most lower schoolers take part in a full-scale theatrical production each spring.
 Those who love Disney films are especially in for a treat, as recent plays include The Jungle Book, Shrek Jr. and The Lion King Jr., as well as Schoolhouse Rock Live!
 Some students show off their acting as they belt out songs and deliver speeches, while others use their artistic abilities to build colorful sets or develop technical skills as a member of the sound or lighting crew.